For 13-18 year olds with a cleft lip and/or palate

-This section of the CLAPA website is for teenagers born with a cleft lip and/or palate.
+This section of the CLAPA website is mainly aimed at young people from age 13 and above who were born with a cleft lip and/or palate.

 It’s designed to give you a summary of some of the things you may be experiencing, and what treatment you might go through now and in the future.